Gothic War (376–382): 378: The Battle of Adrianople

-Valens finally extracted himself from the Eastern front, after granting many concessions to the Persians and arrived with most of his army in Constantinople on 30 May 378.
+Although Valens had completed negotiations with the Persians earlier in 377, he had been forced to remain on the Eastern frontier for the rest of the year because of a major uprising by the Saracens affecting provinces from Phoenice south as far as Egypt.
+Valens finally extracted himself from the Eastern front in early 378 and arrived with most of his army in Constantinople on 30 May 378.
 His entry into the city caused small riots against him.
 According to the Historia Ecclesiastica of Socrates Scholasticus, the citizens of the capital accused Emperor Valens of neglecting their defense, exposing them to the raids of the Goths who now threatened Constantinople itself and urged him to leave the city and confront the invaders instead of continuing to delay.
-Valens left the city after twelve days and moved with his army to his imperial villa Melanthias, west of Constantinople, on 12 June.
+Valens initially used Saracen auxiliaries newly recruited at the close of his recent war with them to begin clearing Gothic raiders from the outskirts of Constantinople.
+After twelve days he was able to leave the city and moved with his army to his imperial villa Melanthias, west of Constantinople, on 12 June.
 There he distributed pay, supplies and speeches to his soldiers to boost morale.

 Blaming Traianus for the bloody draw at The Willows, Valens demoted him and appointed Sebastianus, who had arrived from Italy, to command and organize the Eastern Roman army.
 Sebastianus set out with a small force, drawn from the Emperor's own Scholae Palatinae, to engage separated Gothic raiding bands.
 He went first to Adrianople and such was the fear of the roving Goths, the city needed much persuasion to open its gates to him.
 After this, Sebastianus scored a few small victories.
 In one instance, he waited until nightfall to ambush a sleeping Gothic warband along the river Hebrus and slaughtered most of them.
 The loot Sebastianus brought back was, according to Ammianus, too much for Adrianople to hold.
 Sebastianus' success convinced Fritigern to recall his raiding parties to the area of Cabyle, lest they be picked off piecemeal.